Bushmans Kloof Wilderness Reserve

 For the more energetic, the reserve offers hiking, mountain biking, rock climbing, canoeing, and fly-fishing.
 The lodge's Heritage Center is a veritable museum of San Bushman artefacts, and is an ideal setting for specialist talks and discussions about the reserve's rock art, fauna, and flora.

 The Relais & Chateau Bushman's Kloof Lodge is situated in the heart of the reserve, on the banks of a babbling river.
 Guests are accommodated in seven luxury and seven deluxe rooms set among landscaped gardens and pools, or within the original Manor House (circa 1843).
 The accommodations are spacious, luxuriously appointed, and tastefully decorated in neutral hues.
-There are two gracious and exclusive suites on the property.
+There are two gracious and exclusive suites on the property, as well as two private villas, teeming with amenities and deep luxury.

 The heart of Bushman's Kloof is the Homestead, which welcomes guests to the convivial bar, a wine cellar, well-stocked library, the acclaimed restaurant and a dining terrace.
 A highlight of the lodge grounds is the infinity edge swimming pool set at the edge of the garden overlooking the river and its rocky banks.